 Per those same orders, purchase agreements have been approved for a “Level 1 unit” (to Hazy Holdings Inc.) and Unit 403 (to Murad Shibeli, and subsequently to Fawzia Ahmed Gashut).

-Switching gears to the Steeles Avenue West project in Vaughan, it’s a four-tower development that’s currently awaiting rezoning, and that's set to bring up to 2,196 condo units to the area.
+Switching gears to the Steeles Avenue West project in Vaughan, it’s a four-tower development that’s currently awaiting rezoning and is set to bring up to 2,196 condo units to the area.
 The allegations from Constantine (from April) were that Mizrahi was owing over $28.9 million related to the project.
 After the receivership order was granted, KSV brought on CBRE to solicit a buyer.
 On September 20, the courts approved a purchase agreement that would see ownership of the project assigned to Constantine through a stalking horse bid, which dictated a purchase price of $8 million and will be settled through a credit bid.

 READ: Mizrahi Project Near Yonge And Steeles Under Receivership Amid $29M Debt